-- The student will make their intent to exit the program known to the faculty - The student will schedule an exit conference with the faculty.
-The student and faculty will sign the Program Exit Agreement and discuss other options.
+- The student will make their intent to exit the program known to the program faculty - The student will schedule an exit conference with the Program Director. - The student and faculty will sign the Program Exit Agreement and discuss other options.